What Is Liver?

 Pork liver.
 Some people find that this type of liver, which comes from pigs, has a more bitter flavor than beef liver.
 Pork liver is an ingredient in liverwurst in Germany and livermush in the American South.
 You’ll also find it in Chinese cuisine.

 Lamb liver.
-This is the liver of a sheep less than 1 year old.
+This is the liver of a sheep that is less than 1 year old.
 It may be eaten fried along with other organ meats (especially in New Zealand and Australia) and is featured in some Indian and Lebanese dishes.

 Cod liver.
 Its claim to fame is as the main ingredient in the dietary supplement cod liver oil.
 You can eat it, too.
 Cod livers are sold canned, and many Europeans eat them spread on bread or crackers.
 You can cook fresh ones, too.
 (Even Martha Stewart has a recipe.)